ministryofjustice/help-with-prison-visits-internal/README.md

 ## Database

-The application requires a MS SQL database instance, configured with an external web user and a migration user.
+The application requires a MS SQL database instance, configured with an internal web user and a migration user.
 See [here](https://github.com/ministryofjustice/apvs/tree/develop/database) for details.

 To run the [knex](http://knexjs.org/) database migrations: